govau/content-guide/_numbers-measurements/per-cent.md

 order: 3
 ---

-Use % when using a number.
+Use % when using a digit.

 {% include guide_example.liquid
   title = "writing per cent"